DougBeney/ZapShare/CONTRIBUTING.md

 Tests
 -----

-Opencast Studio comes with a set of tests.
+ZapShare comes with a set of tests.
 Passing these tests is a requirement for all contributions.
 These tests are also run automatically on our CI system.